“They may be free of calories but not of consequences.” – Professor Helen Hazuda speaking on diet soda.

 If you are genuinely trying to improve your health, aren’t you better off avoiding diet soft drinks and aspartame – especially if safety concerns exist?

-After grilling my mate with questions, I went on to explain a little more about artifical sweetners and aspartame.
+After grilling my mate with questions, I went on to explain a little more about artificial sweetness and aspartame.

 Being low calorie, this makes it very attractive for manufactures when profit above everything else is a priority.
 And just like sugar it’s everywhere!

-I’ve been working in the health industry for a long time and along with many products, I seriously struggled to find a protein supplement that didn’t comtain some form of artificial sweetener and flavouring.
-This is why our 180 Superfood came to market.
+I’ve been working in the health industry for a long time and along with many products, I seriously struggled to find a protein supplement that didn’t contain some form of artificial sweetener and flavouring.
+This is why our 180 Superfood Protein Blend came to market.